- It was in working order. When the Fireman, Alfred Clough, was asked "can it be fired?" he paused. Then he declared "Yes ... Once!"

 - It was relatively small and would consume no more than 12 tons of coal fuel

 - It was an updraught bottle oven and therefore relatively easy to fire.

 The Sutherland Works is a Grade 2 Listed Building.
-The bottle oven used in the Last bottle Oven Firing is known as an Updraught Stack or Cone Oven.
-More here> on oven types.
+The bottle oven used in the Last bottle Oven Firing is known as a skeleton oven.
+More about oven types here> .

 |Bottle oven - UPDRAUGHT HOVEL OVEN. |

 Cross section diagram and external view of an oven at Gladstone Pottery Museum, Longton.